Akashic Records of Bastard Magic Instructor: Manga

 The series has been licensed for an English release by Seven Seas Entertainment.

 Anime

 An anime adaptation was announced in March 2016, which was later revealed to be an anime television series.
 The series was produced by Liden Films and directed by Hiraku Kaneko, with Touko Machida writing the scripts, Satoshi Kimura designed the characters and Hiroaki Tsutsumi composed the music.
 It aired from April 4, 2017, to June 20, 2017.
 The series ran for 12 episodes.
 The series' opening theme is "Blow Out" by Konomi Suzuki, and the ending theme is "Precious You" by Akane Fujita, Yume Miyamoto, and Ari Ozawa.
-Crunchyroll has licensed the series in North America and is streaming it on their website, and Funimation released it on home video as part of the two companies' partnership.
+Crunchyroll streamed the series with subtitles, and Funimation released it on home video as part of the two companies' partnership.